-Update: I am now talk-to-text drafting my 10th novel, Stunner, on my Mac while sitting in an infrared sauna.
+Update: I have now talked-to-text three novels and one novella while walking, standing, and sitting in an infrared sauna.
 Multi-tasking rocks!
 I find the voice recognition feature spotty and the commands don’t always work as intended, but I know I can customize the commands when I have the time, and the time saver is enormously helpful.

-I just finished rewrites on my 8th novel, Going by the Book, a romantic mystery.
+I just finished rewrites on my 8th novel, Fighting for Anna, a romantic mystery.
 It’s the first one I’ve drafted entirely by voice recording, however, and I want to get my thoughts down for you guys fast while they’re fresh.
 It was an incredible learning experience, and I’ve already drafted (more successfully) a novella, and I’m starting another novel.
 That’s me, above, heading out to write a book 🙂

 First, why I’m voice recording: